Local tutoring

 Local-tutor cost

-Often modest premium over equivalent online tutoring (10-20%) reflecting travel time
+Often a modest premium over equivalent online tutoring (10-20%), reflecting travel time

 Online opens access

-For students in areas with thin local supply (rural, less densely-populated regions), online tutoring substantially expands choice
+In areas with thin local supply (rural and less densely-populated regions), online tutoring substantially expands choice

 How "near me" works on Tutorperch